 For each parameter that you want to configure, create a property on this node:

 Create Version on Activationuse

-You only need to create properties for the parameters that you want to configure, others will still take the default values as set by AEM.
+You only must create properties for the parameters that you want to configure, others still take the default values as set by AEM.

 Save all changes.

-Changes are applied as soon as the node is updated by restarting the service (as with changes made in the Web console).
+Changes are applied when the node is updated by restarting the service (as with changes made in the Web console).

 The full path of a configuration must be correct for it to be read at startup.

 The following order of precedence is used:

 Repository nodes under